 On the flipside, the thought of idling away 20 or 30 years is not everyone’s idea of retirement bliss.
 Some people would actually be happier and healthier when they continue to work part time so that they can still be productive, stay physically and mentally involved, and remain connected socially.
 For these folks, working makes sense but only for as long as they desire to.

 This brings to mind my father who will be turning 78 soon.
-He is blessed with good health and he puts in a full 8 hours everyday, 6 days a week as the nursing supervisor and mentor of the Brighthill Evergreen Nursing Home, Singapore.
+He is blessed with good health and he puts in a full 8 hours everyday, 4 days a week as the nursing supervisor and mentor of the Brighthill Evergreen Nursing Home, Singapore.
 There is no stopping him from working!
 He could have called it a day when he turned 60 but his passion for what he does beckons him to continue serving the needs of elderly patients.
-In fact, he has already been tasked to assist in the planning work for the new nursing home that will be built next to his current work place.

 Well, the rule is this – Keep your options open and don’t depend on post-retirement work to fund your retirement.